repobee/repobee/README.md

 also a [plugin system](https://github.com/repobee/repobee-plug) in place that allows Python programmers to expand RepoBee in various ways.
-The [`repobee-junit4` plugin](https://github.com/repobee/repobee-junit4) plugin is one such plugin, which JUnit4 test classes on Java code in cloned student repos.
+The [`repobee-junit4` plugin](https://github.com/repobee/repobee-junit4) plugin is one such plugin, which runs JUnit4 test classes on Java code in cloned student repos.

 RepoBee is currently being used for the introductory courses in computer science at